Franaim/duchamp-quiz/README.md

 #### The Homepage

 - On this homepage, we will see for the first time the header, which will remain in the same place throughout the flow of the page.
 It is the name of the game with Abril Fatface typography in black.
-- Immediately below, we see an illustration by me, Francisco Menardi.
+- Immediately below, we see an illustration.
 It is a pencil portrait of Marcel Duchamp.
 - Below the image, you will see a brief introduction to the game and its contents.
 - Finally a button with the message "Start the game" which when clicked will activate the slide0 function.
 This function will generate a partial replacement of the html, giving rise to a new section.